Sweet-libsGO/Golang/readme.md

 ## Code Breakdown

-Although Golang is concurrent, it is still possible and most times encouraged to follow the familiar MVC arcitecture when structering your environment.
+Although Golang is concurrent, it is still possible and most times encouraged to follow the familiar MVC architecture when structuring your environment.
 For our purposes, we decided to keep everything tidy inside of one file.

-The main file in Golang, the file that is to execute everything, starts off like so
+The main file in Golang, the file that is to execute everything, starts off like so:

 ```
 package main